nolim1t/nolim1t.github.io/_drafts/ico-mania.md

 ## Want to stay up to date with ICOs?

 You should first install telegram if you haven't already,  and follow the account [@ICOAlerts](https://telegram.me/ICOAlerts) which announces ICOs and gives information on how to invest in them.

+## Want to raise funding for your company/startup?

+I have some smart contract writing experience so I can help you issue a token.
+Please [get in touch with me](http://21.co/barryt), and I'll go through the steps.
+All contact moneys through 21.co is donated to charity.

+You will need to provide:

+* Your business idea
+* Your team and team credentials / profiles
+* How to contact your team or discuss about your campaign (social media, telegram group, facebook group, slack group, etc)
+* How many shares you will issue
+* Price per share in BTC / ETH / ETC